 For small estates, the probate process can be simplified to make the process faster and less expensive.
 Some Australian states offer:

 Each state has different options, so it’s important to check with the Supreme Court of your state for specific rules.
+Legal services focused on streamlining the probate process for small value estates can provide invaluable support in this stage.

 If you believe probate isn’t required for your small estate, follow these steps: